 Human services staff include employees providing or administering social services; public benefits; child welfare services; and child, elder, or family care as well as others.

 Yes.
-This assistance can include job training or other efforts to accelerate rehiring and thus reduce unemployment, such as childcare assistance, assistance with transportation to and from a jobsite or interview, and incentives for newly employed workers.
+This assistance can include job training or other efforts to accelerate rehiring and thus reduce unemployment, such as childcare assistance, assistance with transportation to and from a jobsite or interview, and incentives for newly employed workers as well as assistance to unemployed workers seeking to start small businesses.

 Yes.
 Counties can use Recovery Funds to cover the portion of employee payroll and benefit costs corresponding to time spent on administrative work due to COVID-19 and its economic impacts.
 Eligible uses include, but are not limited to, costs related to distributing Recovery Funds and managing new grant programs established with the funds.